cbcrg/tcoffee/docs/tcoffee_manual.rst

 Combining Sequences and Structures
 ----------------------------------
 One of the latest improvements of T-Coffee is to let you combine sequences and structures, so that your alignments are of higher quality.
-You need to have sap package installed to fully benefit of this facility.
+You need to have the sap package installed to fully benefit of this facility.
 If you have the EBI BLAST client installed (see installation procedure), you can run the following:

 ::